trybefore/discord-links-bot/README.md

 - amazon product links are trimmed down to the bare minimum required to visit the product page (hides link embed)
 - reddit links are shortened to the bare minimum required to visit the submission (hides link embed)
 - instagram links are embedded using ddinstagram, removing any link trackers (only enabled for reels)
+- tiktok links are stripped of trackers and embedded

 ### Examples

 #### Twitter